 Mr Joseph Yam is a Non-Official Member of the Executive Council of Hong Kong.
 He is also Distinguished Research Fellow of the Lau Chor Tak Institute of Global Economics and Finance at the Chinese University of Hong Kong.
 He sits on the boards of Union Pay International and Johnson Electric Holdings Limited as independent non-executive director, and on the advisory committees of a number of prominent financial and academic institutions.
 Mr Yam was formerly Chief Executive of the Hong Kong Monetary Authority, an organisation that he was instrumental in establishing in 1993.
 He retired from that position in September 2009.

 Prof Kenneth Young is a theoretical physicist, and is Emeritus Professor of Physics at the Chinese University of Hong Kong.
-He is Chairman of the Shaw Prize Council and Vice Chair of its Board of Adjudicators.
+He is Chair of the Shaw Prize Council and Vice Chair of its Board of Adjudicators.
 He pursued studies at the California Institute of Technology, USA, 1965–1972, and obtained a BS in Physics (1969) and a PhD in Physics and Mathematics (1972).
 He joined the Chinese University of Hong Kong in 1973, where he has held the position of Chairman, Department of Physics and later Dean, Faculty of Science, Dean of the Graduate School and Pro-Vice-Chancellor.
 He was elected a Fellow of the American Physical Society in 1999 and a Member of the International Eurasian Academy of Sciences in 2004.
 He was a Member of the University Grants Committee, HKSAR and Chairman of its Research Grants Council; he was also Chairman of the Curriculum Development Council and a member of the Education Commission, HKSAR.
 He served as Secretary and then Vice-President of the Association of Asia Pacific Physical Societies.
 His research interests include elementary particles, field theory, high energy phenomenology, dissipative systems and especially their eigenfunction representation and application to optics, gravitational waves and other open systems.

 City University of Hong Kong